007 MAGAZINE - The World's Foremost James Bond Resource!

 Never Say Never Again bus stop poster

 Never Say Never Again had its UK Royal Charity Premiere at the Warner Theatre, Leicester Square on the evening of Wednesday December 14, 1983 in the presence of Prince Andrew.
 The cinema was closed to the public for the whole day.
 Sean Connery attended along with his second wife Micheline and brother Neil and his family.
-Director Irvin Kershner also attended with Executive producer Kevin McClory, and actors Barbara Carrera and Rowan Atkinson.
+Director Irvin Kershner also attended with Executive producer Kevin McClory, and actors Barbara Carrera, Pamela Salem and Rowan Atkinson.
 Never Say Never Again then played at seven other selected cinemas in London's West End from Thursday December 15th, and then all over London and the rest of the UK from Friday December 16, 1983.

 Never Say Never Again played in Screen 2 at the Warner West End (the largest of the five cinema complex) for six weeks from Thursday December 15, 1983, and although ultimately not as successful as Octopussy, distributor Warner Brothers were quick to announce the initial box-office take after the first week of release in 237 theatres.
 Never Say Never Again then moved to screen 4 for another six weeks from Friday January 27, 1984; transferring to screen 5 for a further 28 weeks from Friday March 9, 1984.
 Never Say Never Again finished its West End run at the Warner Theatre on Thursday September 20, 1984, where it had played for a staggering 9 months.